-The trip meter records the miles traveled by the vehicle on each trip if it's reset before each trip.
-To reset the trip meter, select the trip meter mode.
-Press and hold the mode button until the total changes to 0.

-Tip: In the Rider Information Center, the trip meter display contains a decimal point, but the odometer displays without a decimal point.
+The trip meter records the distance traveled by the vehicle if reset before each trip.
+To reset, select the trip meter mode.
+Press and hold the MODE button until the meter resets to zero.
+In the Rider Information Center, the trip meter display contains a decimal point, but the odometer displays without a decimal point.